-- Physical distancing protocols that follow the Government's Public Health advice must be observed in shared office spaces, employee locker rooms and other relevant employees facilities. - Where possible, on arrival and departure from work, employees should be able to enter and exit through separate doors. - As far as reasonably possible, a distance of 2 metres\ and a minimum of 1 metre\ should be maintained between employees.
-Where 2 metres\ is not possible all other measures to protect employees should be in place. - Where the service environment makes it difficult to physically distance, employers need to consider what measures to put in place to protect employees. - Examples of practical measures to adhere to physical distancing guidance in the service environment are to: - Stagger workstations on either side of service area so that employees are not facing one another - Provide PPE if required, such as face masks, disposable gloves and clean aprons/uniforms.
+- Physical distancing protocols that follow the Government's Public Health advice should be observed in shared office spaces, employee locker rooms and other relevant employees facilities. - Where possible, on arrival and departure from work, employees should be able to enter and exit through separate doors. - As far as reasonably possible, a distance of 1 metre should be maintained between employees.
+Where physical distancing is not possible all other measures to protect employees should be in place. - Where the service environment makes it difficult to physically distance, employers need to consider what measures to put in place to protect employees. - Examples of practical measures to adhere to physical distancing guidance in the service environment are to: - Stagger workstations on either side of service area so that employees are not facing one another - Provide PPE if required, such as face masks, disposable gloves and clean aprons/uniforms.
 The use of PPE would be routine in high-risk areas of food premises that produce ready-to eat and cooked foods.
 When employees are dressed in PPE it is possible to reduce distance between workers. - Limit the number of employees in all back of house areas at any one time - Organise employees into working groups or teams to facilitate reduced interaction between groups. - Physical barriers such as sneeze guards/plexiglass and partitions can be useful, particularly in back of house areas where it is difficult for individuals to remain apart.
 These physical barriers need to be regularly cleaned and disinfected.

-- Employees should have a self-sufficient workstation where possible, with an individual computer, telephone and all ancillary equipment. - In offices where face to face meetings/consultations take place, they must be arranged in line with the Government Public Health advice that is in place at the time of holding the meeting.
-The length of the meeting and the number attending should be kept to a minimum and participants must maintain physical distancing at all times.
-Seats and tables of all visitors must be cleaned and disinfected after each visit.
+- Employees should have a self-sufficient workstation where possible, with an individual computer, telephone and all ancillary equipment. - In offices where face to face meetings/consultations take place, they should be arranged in line with the Government Public Health advice that is in place at the time and consideration should be given to best practice for infection prevention control including with respect to the length of the meeting, the number attending and the importance of physical distancing.
+Seats and tables of all visitors should be cleaned and disinfected after each visit.